Eventual-Inc/Daft/docs/source/user_guide/integrations/microsoft-azure.rst

 URLs to data in Azure Blob Store come in the form: ``az://{CONTAINER_NAME}/{OBJECT_KEY}``.

 Given that the Storage Account is not a part of the URL, you must provide this separately.

+Rely on Environment
+*******************

+You can rely on Azure's `environment variables <https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-data-operations-cli#set-environment-variables-for-authorization-parameters>`_ to have Daft automatically discover credentials.

+Please be aware that when doing so in a distributed environment such as Ray, Daft will pick these credentials up from worker machines and thus each worker machine needs to be appropriately provisioned.

+If instead you wish to have Daft use credentials from the "driver", you may wish to manually specify your credentials.

+Manually specify credentials
+****************************

-You can either rely on Azure's `environment variables <https://learn.microsoft.com/en-us/azure/storage/blobs/authorize-data-operations-cli#set-environment-variables-for-authorization-parameters>`_ or you may choose to pass these values into your Daft I/O function calls using an :class:`daft.io.AzureConfig` config object:
+You may also choose to pass these values into your Daft I/O function calls using an :class:`daft.io.AzureConfig` config object.

+:func:`daft.set_planning_config` is a convenient way to set your :class:`daft.io.IOConfig` as the default config to use on any subsequent Daft method calls.

 .. code:: python